wagiminator/ATtiny814-USB-RTC/README.md

 SLPCTRL.CTRLA |= SLPCTRL_SEN_bm;              // enable sleep mode
 ```

 According to the measurements with the [Power Profiler Kit II](https://www.nordicsemi.com/Products/Development-hardware/Power-Profiler-Kit-2), an average current of 2.5µA at a voltage of 3V is consumed in battery operation.
 A typical CR1225 battery has a capacity of 50mAh.
 This results in a theoretical battery life of 20,000 hours or 833 days or 2.34 years.
+A rechargeable LIR1220 battery, on the other hand, only has a capacity of 8mAh, which leads to a service life of around 3,200 hours or 133 days.
+However, this is sufficient for most applications and since a LIR1220 can withstand higher current peaks, which leads to more stable operation, it is to be preferred overall.

 ![power1.png](https://raw.githubusercontent.com/wagiminator/ATtiny814-USB-RTC/main/documentation/USB-RTC_power1.png)
 ![power2.png](https://raw.githubusercontent.com/wagiminator/ATtiny814-USB-RTC/main/documentation/USB-RTC_power2.png)

 ## Compiling and Uploading
-- Install the CR1220 or CR1225 buffer battery.
+- Install the CR1220, CR1225 or LIR1220 (recommended) buffer battery.
 - Set the selector switch on the device to UPDI.
 - Plug the device into a USB port of your PC.
 - Open your Arduino IDE.